t-ewing/portfolio/index.md

-# Tom Ewing - Portfolio
+## Tom Ewing - Portfolio

 # About me
 Hi!
-My name is Tom and I'm soon graduating (July 2022) from the University of York with a First-Class degree with a **Masters of Engineering in Electronic Engineering with Music Technology Systems**.
+My name is Tom and I'm graduating soon (July 2022) from the University of York with a **Masters of Engineering in Electronic Engineering with Music Technology Systems** - I am projected to achieve a First-Class degree.

 This page showcases a selection of projects I have worked on, demonstrating my skillsets across **Audio**, **Acoustics**, **DSP**, and **Embedded Engineering**.